justani/personal-website/content/posts/why-i-started-reading-biographies.md

 3. The story of My Experiments with Truth
 4. Long Walk to Freedom

-I will keep updating the lists as I read more.
+I will keep updating the list as I read more.
 I will also try to post my learning from these books.